 - Special Fee:

 Course DescriptionExplores the conduct and ethics of criminal justice practitioners that give rise to civil liability.
-Particular attention is paid to aspects of risk management to help prevent legal claims.
-Prerequisites: CJA 100, CJA 111 and WR 121 or instructor permission.
+Focuses on aspects of risk management to help prevent legal claims.
+Prerequisites: CJA 111 and WR 121 or instructor permission.
+Audit available.

 The material in this course will be presented in lecture and discussion format.
 The instructor may also utilize guest speakers, videos, current events, journal articles, recent court decisions, small group projects and service learning (community based) projects to enhance the educational experience and emphasize ongoing relevance to the lives of the students and their futures.
 Texts in the areas of Civil Liability and Ethics will be used.